What’s in a name?

 - What you do with the information once you have it

 When writing interpretation notes, put down what you believe is going on.
-Comparing the three prompts for each topic or question collectively will allow you to see a more holistic perspective and will enable you to identify patterns.
+Comparing the three prompts for each topic or question collectively will allow you to see a more holistic perspective and enable you to identify patterns.

 Can I do a session for someone else?
 Event Horizon is not designed to have someone do a session for another.
 For best results, the user should go through the exercises themselves.